 The pricing, coverage and reimbursement of our product candidates, if approved, must be adequate to support a commercial infrastructure.
-The availability and adequacy of coverage and reimbursement by governmental and private payors are essential for most patients to be able to afford treatments such as ours, assuming approval.
-Sales of our product candidates will depend substantially, both domestically and abroad, on the extent to which the costs of our product candidates will be paid for by health maintenance, managed care, pharmacy benefit, and similar healthcare management organizations, or reimbursed by government authorities, private health insurers, and other third-party payors.
+The availability and adequacy of coverage and reimbursement by governmental and private payors are essential for most patients to be able to afford treatments such as tenapanor for the Hyperphosphatemia Indication, assuming approval, or tenapanor for IBS-C. In the event that tenapanor is commercialized, sales will depend substantially, both domestically and abroad, on the extent to which the costs of tenapanor will be paid for by health maintenance, managed care, pharmacy benefit, and similar healthcare management organizations, or reimbursed by government authorities, private health insurers, and other third-party payors.
 If coverage and reimbursement are not available, or are available only to limited levels, we, or our collaboration partners, may not be able to successfully commercialize our product candidates.
 Even if coverage is provided, the approved reimbursement amount may not be high enough to allow us to establish or maintain pricing sufficient to realize a return on our investment.